Brantevik Eel

-The Brantevik Eel (Branteviksålen) (Before 1859 - Before 7 August 2014), also known as Åle, was a European eel (Anguilla anguilla) that is believed to have lived for more than 150 years.
+The Brantevik Eel (Branteviksålen) (before 1859 – before 7 August 2014), also known as Åle, was a European eel (Anguilla anguilla) that is believed to have lived for more than 150 years.

 The eel was released into a well in the town of Brantevik, Sweden in 1859 by an eight-year-old boy, Samuel Nilsson.
-On 7 August 2014, the eel was reported to have died and was sent to an expert to determine the eel's actual age.
+On 7 August 2014, Tomas Kjellman, the owner of the property, reported that the eel was found dead and partially decomposed.
+The eel was sent to an expert to determine the eel's actual age.

-The eel's head, presumed lost, was recovered later in a fridge.
+The eel's head, presumed lost, was eventually recovered in a freezer.
 SVT's nature show Mitt i naturen extracted the eel from the well at one point, but put it back.